 We expect that some financial support will be available to (partially) fund

-graduate students, postdoctoral fellows, and others lacking financial support.
+graduate students and postdoctoral researchers.
 We encourage those of

 you who are asking for support to share accommodations.
 If you plan